npflueger/npflueger.github.io/_teaching/281-24spring.md

 ### Problem Sets
 * [Gradescopre instructions](handouts/gsinfo.pdf) for all problems sets.
 Our course code is **RKEDB2**.
+* There is a **course survey** on Gradescope.
+Please fill it out during the first week of class.
 * Check back soon for the first problem set.
 It will be due on Wednesday, February 7.

 ### Exams